Oldman’s Creek Preserve – Auburn, Salem County, NJ

 This trail was heavily shaded and had some really great trees.
 The trail dropped down to a small brook that we crossed on a few pieces of wood, then crossed a small wet area that Tree Rider wasn’t to thrilled about.
 Then it was up a hill to a bench in the woods.
 Shortly past this bench, the trail dead ends.
 I do love that the end of trails here are NOT subtle what-so-ever.

-We then backtracked to where the road split.
-This time, we headed to what would have been a right turn earlier (now its a straight), going to the left of the picnic area.
+But at the time, we had to head back to what would have been a right turn earlier (Point 4 on the map), going to the left of the picnic area (Point 5 on the map).

 We headed down the hill on this Green Trail, but soon hit the intersection with the Purple Trail (which is on the map).
 So we hung a right onto the purple trail.
 This trail almost immediately split, with the Purple Trail heading right and the Yellow Trail heading left.
 We stayed right to stay on the Purple Trail.